Agudath Israel of America has meant so much to so many people, on a klal level and to the yochid as well.

 Today’s case in point:

-A passport that came about thanks to the intervention of Agudath Israel.
+…Thanks to the intervention of Agudath Israel.

 The Agudah is vital.